danomatika/PdParty/doc/guide/PdParty_User_Guide.md

   - sensors are accessed via receivers: \#gyro, \#loc, \#speed, \#altitude, \#compass, \#magnet, \#motion, & \#time
   - sensors are enabled & updated via control messages to \#pdparty
   - supports game controllers
+  - supports setting a background image dynamically

-Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene.
+Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene, except for dynamic background support.

 ### Pure Data Compatibility